 Do you like bowling?
 I think people either do or they don’t.

 Honestly, I don’t.
-And mostly it has to do with a “gross factor” that I have yet to resolve.
-I am not particularly fond of sticking my feet into those shoes, and my fingers into those mystery holes. *chills down the spine*
+And mostly it has to do with an “ick factor” that I have yet to resolve.
+I am not particularly fond of sticking my feet into those shoes, and my fingers into those mystery holes. *bad memories * chills down the spine*

-And I imagine that this might be how many business owners feel when it comes to delegation within their organization.
-“You want me to do what?” *chills down the spine*
+And I imagine that this is how many leaders feel when it comes to delegation within their organization. *bad memories * chills down the spine*

-There are, however, more comparisons between bowling and delegation that I find quite useful.
-And here they are:
+Here are some comparisons between bowling and delegation that I find quite useful (and entertaining).

 Delegation is like a bowling ball – Eventually you do have to let go

-- So pick up your ball, take aim, control the backswing, and then let it roll.
+- Pick up your ball, take aim, control the backswing, and then let it roll.

 Delegation is like bowling shoes – Sometimes you have to step into someone else’s

-- Imagine your dream scenario of delegation and write that down.
-Now go solicit feedback from the people who will be involved.
-Perhaps they think of something that will cause you to make an adjustment.
-Perhaps they will affirm your ideas.
+- Imagine your dream scenario of delegation and write that down (what is being delegated and to who).
+Then go solicit feedback from the people who will be involved.
+Perhaps they think of something that will persuade you to make an adjustment.
+And perhaps they will affirm your ideas.

 - In the end you are still the decision maker, but involving the team often increases ownership of duties and roles.
 Step into their shoes and see it from their point of view.